softmaxer01/smolgrad/README.md

 ## Example

 See `test.py` for a complete example of training an MLP on a simple dataset with loss visualization.

-## Say hi to our mascot!

-Please save the image of the panda you provided as `panda.jpg` inside the `assets` directory.

 ![A cute panda](assets/panda.jpg)